moyni/moyni.github.io/_posts/2019-06-30-connective-learning.markdown

 * learning where pigments come from
 * studying aesthetics
 * reading The Story of Art by EH Gombrich
-* modelling for life drawing classes and listening intently
+* modelling for life drawing classes and listening intently (in between naps)
 * reading some pop science articles to understand how humans perceive colour
 * taking a course on contemporary art philosophy
 * reading about the history of colour